 To do this stretch, sit sideways in your chair so that the back of the chair is on your left side.
 Note that this stretch is difficult to do in a roller chair or a chair with arms.
 Once seated, slowly inhale while twisting the left side of your body towards the back of the chair.

 Do NOT try to pop your back.
-This is a stretch and it is meant to focus on the muscles, not the joints.
-Keep your spine tall and don’t go further than what is comfortable.
+This is a stretch, and it is meant to focus on the muscles, not the joints.
+Keep your spine tall, and don’t go beyond comfortable.

 To do this pose, lay your head on your forearm and close your eyes.
 For the next 5 minutes, focus only on breathing deep breaths in and out.
-This helps your body enter into a calming state of mind and you’ll finish feeling relaxed and ready to on the rest of the day with newfound energy.
+This helps your body enter into a calming state of mind, and you’ll finish feeling relaxed and ready for the rest of the day with newfound energy.

 How Can We Help?